jongs/jongs.github.io/_posts/2021-01-23-diffusion-of-power.md

 Havel realized that while power affords self-affirmation, in the process, it robs people of their identity.
 The person who first wanted to limit the influence of power was changed by power.
 As he sees it: “Someone who forgets how to drive a car, do the shopping, make himself a coffee, and place a telephone call is not the same person who had known how to do those things all his life.”

-For Havel, the conclusion is that power is a“ job for modest people, for people who cannot be deceived”.
+For Havel, the conclusion is that power is a "job for modest people, for people who cannot be deceived”.

  I think this is true, yet it is not nearly enough.